CSFrequency/firebase-device-store-android-sdk/README.md

 Indicate to the DeviceStore that the user is about to sign out, and the current device token should be removed.

+// TODO: Split into two or more sentences
 This cannot be done automatically with `onAuthStateChanged` as the user won't have permission to remove the token from Firestore as they are already signed out by this point and the Cloud Firestore security rules will prevent the database deletion.

 #### `FirebaseDeviceStore.subscribe(): void`